Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

 **1745**
 : The unique veto system of even one gaunkar saying naka stalling the decision was changed to the passing of resolutions by a simple majority.
-The mahajans and gaunkars enjoyed a status that was based on their class, occupation, and influence.
+The *Mahajans* and *Gaunkars* enjoyed a status that was based on their class, occupation, and influence.

 **1770**
-: The bhous was institutionalised and empowered to clear wastelands.
+: The *bhous* was institutionalised and empowered to clear wastelands.

 **1776**
 : An agricultural department was created to reclaim land under